jrjml/jrjml.github.io/gifts_and_donations/gifts-and-donations.md

     There should be a strict limit on the amount of books stored at any time.
 Storage should be considered exceeded if:

     1. Boxes are interfering with library services such as cluttering the meeting room or circulation area.
-    2. Boxes are exceeding the recommended weight limits of storage furniture.
+    2. Boxes would impose a safety hazard.
-    3. Furniture is bowing/warping from the weight.
+    3. Boxes are exceeding the recommended weight limits of storage furniture.
-    4. Boxes are interfering with the usage of library furniture.
+    4. Furniture is bowing/warping from the weight.
-    5. Boxes would impose a safety hazard.
+    5. Boxes are interfering with the usage of library furniture.
     6. The number of materials far exceeds what can reasonably be sold and/or donated within the next several months.

     Upon exceeding storage books should be donated and/or disposed of as soon as possible.

 2. Cataloging

-    Books to be kept should be cataloged in the order they were received and/or after purchased items.
+    Books to be kept should be cataloged in the order they were received, only after purchased items.

 3. Sale

     Discard books should be put on the sale shelf as required.
-Remaining discard books can be saved for the annual book sales.
-After sales, remaining unsold discard books should be put on sale shelf, donated or disposed and not stored again.
+Discard books can be saved for the annual book sales.
+After sales, remaining unsold discard books should be put on sale shelf, donated or disposed of and not stored again.

 4. Donation

-    Discard books should also be donated to local goodwills, schools, churches, veterans hospitals, or other organizations and/or disposed of.
+    Discard books should also be donated to local goodwills, schools, churches, veterans hospitals, or other organizations.

 5. Disposal